ksherman/kds-site-gatsby/src/posts/2009-03-28-photo-walk-march-28th.md

 categories:
   - illuminations
 ---
 Walked around on a blustry day with an old friend.
-Was awesome reconnecting and shooting for fun, which I haven&#8217;t done in a while.
+Was awesome reconnecting and shooting for fun, which I haven't done in a while.
 Here is the fruits of my labor.

 ![][1]